Thirteen talented student-athletes hail from nine different states

-Sue Ryan recently completed her 28th season as Stony Brook's head women's soccer coach in 2012.
-Under Ryan's guidance, the 2012 Seawolves won their first-ever America East crown and advanced to the NCAA Tournament for the first time in program history.
-The Seawolves tied a program record with 12 wins and became the first six seed in America East history to win the conference championship, knocking off the top three seeds to secure the title.
+Sue Ryan recently completed her 29th season as Stony Brook's head women's soccer coach in 2013.
+Under Ryan's guidance, the 2013 Seawolves won their first-ever America East regular season title after tying for the best record in the conference.
+In 2012, Ryan led Stony Brook to its first-ever America East tournament championship and a trip to the NCAA Tournament.
+The Seawolves tied a program record with 12 wins in 2012 and became the first six seed in America East history to win the conference championship, knocking off the top three seeds on the road to secure the title.

-Over the course of her storied career, Ryan has established Stony Brook as one of top programs not only in the America East, but also in the Northeast Region, and has led SBU to at least the America East semifinals in five of the last six seasons.
+Over the course of her storied career, Ryan has established Stony Brook as one of top programs not only in the America East, but also in the Northeast Region, and has led SBU to at least the America East semifinals in six of the last seven seasons.

 In 2010, Ryan guided the Seawolves to wins in four of their last five regular season games to clinch second place in the America East for the second time in three years.